Pancakerr/HSIC-platform/README.md

-# Hyperspectral-Classification
+# Hyperspectral-Classification-Platform
-A deep learning tool for hyperspectral classification by pytorch
+A deep learning platform for hyperspectral classification by pytorch